ohtomi/experiment-js-module-system/README.md

 # experiment-js-module-system

-Those examples show JavaScript module system with RequireJS and webpack.
+These examples show JavaScript module system with RequireJS and webpack.

 ## Examples